axibase/atsd/sql/performance.md

 ## Cancelling Queries

-A running query can be cancelled at any time, for example if its is execution time is longer than expected.
+A running query can be cancelled at any time, for example if its execution time is longer than expected.

-When a query is cancelled results are not returned to the client and the query is stopped with an error.
+When a query is cancelled, the results are not returned to the client and the query is stopped with an error.

 A query submitted via the `/api/sql` endpoint can be [cancelled](api.md#cancelling-the-query) by submitting a request to `/api/sql/cancel?queryId={query-id}` url and referencing the user-defined handle with the `{query-id}` parameter.